Q355: Can quad bikes be used on the road?

 Most quad bikes are only designed for off-road use.
 They do not conform to regulations in relation to tyres, lights, horn, speedometer etc. and it is therefore illegal to use them on a road.

-However, there are some road legal quad bikes and in order to be used legally on the road they must be registered with the DVLA, taxed, insured and have an MOT (if needed) and the driver must hold the relevant licence.
+However, there are some road legal quad bikes and in order to be used legally on the road they must be registered, taxed, insured, have an MOT (if needed) and the driver must hold the relevant licence.
 They must also comply with all the relevant requirements in the Road Vehicles (Construction and Use) Regulations 1986 and the Road Vehicles (Lighting) Regulations 1989.
 A local quad bike dealer should be able to help you if you want to know whether your quad bike is road legal or alternatively contact the Department for Transport at;

 The Department for Transport